 Thanks to Laurie we learned about and got started house sitting, have found housesits in great places and made friends all over the world.

-She also loves reading about our destinations, taking pictures, making art, tasting exotic fruits and veggies and finding massages and spas, art museums, and interesting destinations along our travel routes.
+She also loves reading about our destinations, taking pictures, making art, tasting exotic fruits and veggies, finding massages and spas, art museums, and interesting destinations along our travel routes.

 More about Neil

-He is the guy everyone calls when they need help with their website, can’t work their TV or don’t understand what is wrong with their plumbing or electrical in their house.
+He is the guy everyone calls when they need help with their website, can’t work their TV, or don’t understand what is wrong with the plumbing or electrical in their house.
 If Neil doesn’t know about something, he loves doing the work to find out.

 And when Laurie comes up with the next crazy thing to do, Neil always surprises her with a “yes.”